 - If you’re sitting up or angled in bed, add another pillow behind your neck to prevent it from straining to stay up.

-Reading a book before bed can be a helpful aid for falling asleep.
-Avoid e-readers in the bedroom because the blue LED lights disrupt melatonin production and can prevent the onset of sleep.
+However, avoid e-readers in the bedroom because the blue light can prevent the onset of sleep.
 Also, if you follow the rule that the bedroom should be used for sleep and sex only, consider reading in another room, or at least in a chair in the bedroom as opposed to lying in bed.